UBC-STAT/stat-201/docs/syllabus-page.md

 <!--  Monday Sep 5th is UBC Imagine Day, so we will have both lecture + tutorial on Wednesday Sep 7th
       Monday Oct 10th is Thanksgiving, so we will have both lecture + tutorial on Wednesday Oct 12th Nov 9-11th are mid-term breaks, so we will have both lecture + tutorial on Monday Nov 7th           -->
-- Feb 20-24th are mid-term breaks
+- Feb 20-24th is the  mid-term break

 ### Office Hours
 Times are in Pacific Time.

 - Tue: Marc (time: TBA) - Zoom link on Canvas
 - Wednesday: Lasantha (11am-12pm) - Zoom link on Canvas
-- Thursday: Yifan (time:TBA) - Zoom link on Canvas
+- Thursday: Yifan (10am - 11am) - Zoom link on Canvas
 - Friday: Daniel (10-11am) - Zoom link on Canvas
 - Friday: Abhinav(5:30-6:30pm) - Zoom link on Canvas